matm/jQuery-File-Upload-Wiki/Basic-plugin.md

 ## How to start uploads with a button click

-Based on the previous example, it's possible to start upload on the click of a button instead of automatically:
+Based on the previous example, it's possible to start uploads on the click of a button instead of automatically:

 ```js
 $(function () {